herrera-ignacio/javascript-course/vanilla/proto.md

 };

 Employee.prototype = Object.create(Person.prototype);
-Employee.prototype.constructor = Employee; //If you don't set Object.prototype.constructor to Employee,
+// If you don't set Object.prototype.constructor to Employee,
-                                           //it will take prototype.constructor of Person (parent).
+// it will take prototype.constructor of Person (parent).
-                                           //To avoid that, we set the prototype.constructor to Employee (child).
+Employee.prototype.constructor = Employee;

 Employee.prototype.greet = function() {
   if (this.canTalk) {